Brower Literary & Management welcomes queries from all types of authors, whether you are debut or a veteran author, we

-Kimberly Brower is interested in commercial and upmarket fiction, with an emphasis in general/book club fiction (specifically books that involve complex relationships, ones with moral ambiguity plots is a plus), contemporary romance, and women’s fiction.
+Kimberly Brower is interested in commercial and upmarket fiction, with an emphasis in general/book club fiction (specifically books that involve complex relationships, ones with moral ambiguity plots is a plus), women’s fiction and romance.
 However, she is always looking for books that she wants to stay up all night reading, unable to put them down, regardless of what genre an author classifies it as.
 She loves stories that bring her into a world she doesn’t want to leave and characters that have strong character arcs.
 Her current #MSWL includes: stories that take place in a boarding school (adult or YA); a mystery along the lines of The Westing Game or the movie CLUE; and stories that involve the complexity of relationships (romantic/friendship/sibling).
 She also can never say no to an epic love story.
 Please send all queries directly to email@example.com.
 Please note that queries that do not follow the guidelines below may not receive responses.

 Aimee Ashcraft is looking for upmarket and literary fiction, specifically historical fiction, women’s fiction, and YA (all genres).
 She loves books that pull her in, immersing her in a world she can’t escape until the final sentence.
 She is looking for original voices and compelling, complex female characters.
 Queries should be sent directly to email@example.com.

 - When sending queries, they should be emailed with “QUERY: [Manuscript/Project Title]” in the subject line and include a query letter, a full synopsis (this should summarize the entire book), and your first chapter, pasted into the email, double-spaced.
 Queries sent without this information will not be considered.
 No attachments please.

 - Only query one agent from this agency.
 If we feel it is a better fit for another agent, we will pass it along ourselves.